Christian Hammer

-Christian Hammer (born Cristian Ciocan) is a Romanian-German professional boxer who held the WBO European heavyweight title three times between 2012 and 2018.
+Christian Hammer (born Cristian Ciocan) is a Romanian-German professional boxer.

 Professional career

 Ciocan's first coach was Felix Păun.

-Hammer vs. Gregorin
+Early career

 He turned pro in Germany in 2008, but lost against Robert Gregorin his professional debut.

 He won his next seven fights, but his winning streak was ended in 2010 after losing two fights in a row against Mariusz Wach and Taras Bidenko.
 Ciocan won the Won German International Heavyweight title in 2012 from Serdar Uysal, and vacant WBO EU Heavyweight title from Danny Williams.

-Hammer vs. Fury
+Hammer vs. Tyson Fury

 In 2015, he lost to British future world champion, Tyson Fury for the WBO International Heavyweight title.

 Hammer vs. Teper

 He held the WBO European Heavyweight title, which he won from Erkan Teper in 2016.

 Hammer vs. Ortiz

 On March 2, 2019, Hammer fought title contented Luis Ortiz.
 Ortiz was ranked #3 by the WBC and #8 by the IBF at heavyweight at the time.
 Ortiz won the fight convincingly, winning 100–90 and 99–91 twice on the scorecards.